Hemmingsson/FacePause/README.md

 ## Notice

-- 🙀I don’t trust my webcam, so i have it covered and I don’t trust youtube/google so see this more as an experiment of chromes new technology, than a product you'd use everyday.
+- 🙀 I don’t trust my webcam, so I have it covered and I don’t trust Youtube/Google so see this more as an experiment of Chromes new technology, than a product you'd use every day.
 - 🏴 To get the extension to work you’ll need to enable Chrome Experimental Features here: <br>
 `chrome://flags#enable-experimental-web-platform-features`